 Mr. Ludsbury is the house master of Finny and Gene’s dorm during the regular academic calendar.
 A stern disciplinarian, Mr. Ludsbury works long and hard to maintain order and despises the lax environment that… read analysis of Mr. Ludsbury

 Dr. Stanpole is the main doctor at Devon’s infirmary.
 He is caring and kind, and pities Gene and his friends for the war-torn world they will soon have to face.
 When Finny breaks his… read analysis of Dr. Stanpole

 An excellent student, tennis player, and trumpeter, Chet Douglass vies with Gene to be the valedictorian of Devon.
 He is also part of Gene and Finny’s entourage during the summer of Finny’s fall.

-Brinker Hadley’s roommate and obedient sidekick.
+Brinker Hadley’s shy and reclusive roommate, who acts as his obedient sidekick.

 A member of Gene and Finny’s circle of friends during the summer of Finny’s fall.

 Mr. Patch-Withers is the substitute headmaster of Devon during the summer term.
 Like Mr. Prud’homme, Patch-Withers is less strict than the regular masters and falls prey to Finny’s charm.

 Phil Latham is the wrestling coach at Devon.
 Because he knows First Aid, he cares for Finny immediately after his second accident.